landrs-toolkit/landrs-resources/README.md

 ## Linked Data Development Background
 A very general set of background documents on linked data and linked data technologies is available in the Zazuko Github organization repository [linked-data-training](https://github.com/zazuko/linked-data-training).
-These materials provide a reasonable starting point to understand the LANDRS development technology stack.
+These materials provide a reasonable starting point to understand the LANDRS development linked-data technology stack.

 ## Linked Data Frameworks
 Toolkits for developing using RDF, Ontologies and linked-data have been developed for many programming languages.
 The LANDRS project will focus on Python and Javascript technologies and will leverage the following technologies and frameworks.